Updated 2022/08: My latest impressions along with DOZENS of new sample photos.

 Over the lifetime of Sony’s APS-C (a6000) lineup, Sigma has put out some really incredible lenses, namely the iconic Sigma trio.

 Now, Sigma is back yet again with a versatile zoom that is both small and mighty, offering solid performance with a compact build.

-The Sigma 18-50mm F2.8 DC DN Contemporary is supposedly the “world’s lightest and smallest F2.8 zoom lens”.
-So is it worth the price tag?
-How does it stack up against higher priced competitors?
-Let’s dive in.
+Per the company’s marketing, the Sigma 18-50mm F2.8 DC DN Contemporary is supposedly the “world’s lightest and smallest F2.8 zoom lens”.

 Looking for a quick summary before jumping in?